-The Best Places to Work in the Federal Government® rankings, part of our effort to improve the federal workforce and the management of government, offer the most comprehensive assessment of how federal public servants view their jobs and workplaces.
+The Best Places to Work in the Federal Government® rankings, produced by the Partnership for Public Service and Boston Consulting Group, offer the most comprehensive assessment of how federal public servants view their jobs and workplaces.
 The rankings provide employee perspectives on leadership, pay, innovation,

 Most importantly, the rankings provide a way to measure the engagement of the federal workforce as a whole as well as at individual departments and agencies, and their subcomponents.
 The rankings alert federal leaders to signs of trouble and provide a roadmap to better manage our government’s most important asset—its employees.